Our Piaseczno Campus (31st January)

 This week Year 5 & 6 have continued looking at Chinese New Year celebrations.
 We have discovered what is unlucky and lucky for each of our zodiac signs.
 These things include numbers, colours, flowers and even directions!
 Here is our finished dragon.
 The class has resumed reading War Horse, and we used the information in chapter 2 to determine where the beginning of the story was set.

-Our Early Years school in Warsaw (primary school Warsaw) would like to share what has been happening with you with weekly updates!
-This is what […]
+Our Early Years British Preschool Warsaw would like to share what has been happening with you with weekly updates!
+This is what has been […]